 If you have heating problems with your smartphone or accessory, we suggest you consult these potential fixes.
 We’ve browsed through several guidelines from manufacturers like Samsung on wireless chargers overheating and listed the best fixes below:

 Make sure that the smartphone or accessory lies flat against the surface of the charging pad.
 Ensure that nothing is present between the phone and the charger.
 Any magnetic case, smartphone mount, or metallic object will significantly increase heating and reduce the charging performance.
 You also risk damaging items like credit cards and RFID tags frequently kept in smartphone cases, so remove them before charging.

 If your device is overheating, remove it from the case to better align the charger and the coil.
 It also helps keep the back of the device well-ventilated, further bringing the heat down.
 Smartphones and accessories also wirelessly charge faster when free of any protective coverings.

-Do not connect any charging cables while wirelessly charging, even if it is for transferring data.
+Do not connect any charging cables while wirelessly charging, even for transferring data.
 Many smartphones will not wirelessly charge when connected by USB.

 - Use original components

-Make sure you’re using original batteries in your smartphone.
+Make sure you’re using the original batteries in your smartphone.
 A third-party replacement battery will not provide the same charging quality and can frequently overheat and even explode.
-Make sure the wireless charger comes with Qi wireless certification and check if your device officially supports it.
+Ensure the wireless charger comes with Qi wireless certification, and check if your device officially supports it.